DataDog/documentation/content/en/synthetics/api_tests/http_tests.md

    * **HTTP Basic Auth**: Add HTTP basic authentication credentials.
    * **Digest Auth**: Add Digest authentication credentials.
    * **NTLM**: Add NTLM authentication credentials.
 Support both NTLMv2 and NTLMv1.
    * **AWS Signature v4**: Enter your Access Key ID and Secret Access Key.
 Datadog generates the signature for your request.
 This option uses the basic implementation of SigV4.
-Specific signatures such as AWS S3 are not implemented.
+Specific signatures such as AWS S3 are not supported out-of-the box.
+   For “Single Chunk” transfer requests to AWS S3 buckets, add `x-amz-content-sha256` containing the sha256-encoded body of the request as a header.

   </br>You can optionally specify the domain and work station in the **Additional configuration** section.